julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

       "url": "/assets/images/logo.png"
 ---

-# A Witch’s Guide to Surviving the Longest Night
+# How to Survive the Longest Night

 Old Europe held one shared, bone-deep belief:
 **the winter solstice belongs to the spirits who roam, and to the gods who lead them.**